mapzen/opzworks/README.md

 The `berks-s3-bucket` will default to 'opzworks' if not set.
 You need to create the the bucket manually (e.g. `aws s3 mb s3://opsworks-cookbook-bucket`).

+The `berks-github-org` setting is used if you try to run `berks` or `json` on a stack, and the local opsworks-${project} repo isn't found.
+In this event, the code will attempt to clone the repo into `berks-repository-path` and continue.

 Additional option are: